-'Tumbbad' Director Rahi Anil Barve Makes A Special Request On Twitter!
+Tumbbad Director Rahi Anil Barve Makes Shocking Revelation About The Film!

 Sohum Shah's drama fantasy horror, 'Tumbbad' which released in 2018, opened to rave reviews from the critics for its gripping narrative and also performed well at the box office.
-Helmed by Rahi Anil Barve, the film revolved around a family who builds a shrine for Hastar, a monster who is never to be worshipped.
-Later, they end up facing catastrophic consequences when they attempt to get their hands on his cursed wealth.
+Helmed by Rahi Anil Barve, the film revolved around a family in rural Maharashtra who builds a shrine for Hastar, a monster who is never to be worshipped.
+Later, they end up facing catastrophic consequences when they attempt to get their hands on the monster's cursed wealth.

-The film starred Sohum Shah as Vinayak Rao and Mohammad Samad played the role of his son, Pandurang.
-While Samad received glowing reviews for his performance, he didn't gain much of public recognition which he deserved.
+'Tumbbad' starred Sohum Shah in the leas as Vinayak Rao, while Mohammad Samad played the role of his son, Pandurang.
+While Samad received glowing reviews for his performance, he didn't gain much of public recognition, which he deserved.
+But here is a revelation made by Tumbbad's director that will shock you.

-Recently, Rahi took to his Twitter handle to share a special request for everyone.
+A year after the film's release, Barve shared a special request on Twitter, while also revealing a detail about the film that audiences have missed.
 The filmmaker wrote, "please share this to all.he did two fantastic roles in tumbbad,-pandurang and daadi. still no one knows.
 Let's Hear It for the Boy." (sic)

 Check out his tweet here.